 a.
 Blacklisting by Google

 Google is constantly on the run to provide the best user experience.
 If it finds any malicious content on your website that could potentially harm a visitor, it would quarantine your site.
 You could be blacklisted which would take time to recover from.
 In the meanwhile, you’d be losing customers/visitors with every passing minute.
+You can check this guide and learn how to remove Google blacklist warning from your website.

 b.
 Webhost Suspension